scritty1249/ricelife-game/docs/api-reference.md

 - `lobbyid` is the [Snowflake](#string-snowflake) ID of a waiting or active lobby
 - `userid` is the [Snowflake](#string-snowflake) ID of the calling player.

+> - If a corrosponding lobby to `lobbyid` cannot be found, this endpoint will return `404 Not Found`
+> - If the player indicated by `playerid` is not in the corrosponding lobby, this endpoint will return `403 Forbidden`

 **Returns (JSON):**

 The signed endpoint to download the lobby's terrain data.